-We’re excited to announce our new Falling Creek Family Retreat date for 2021!
+Join us for our Falling Creek Family Retreat!
 Back by popular demand, families can enjoy a long weekend of making memories, relaxing in the outdoors, and experiencing Falling Creek activities together.
-If you’ve ever wanted to experience Falling Creek as a family, now’s your chance!
+If you’ve ever wanted to experience Falling Creek as a family, here’s your chance!

 Please scroll down for our FAQs